Skip to main content

 How to export data from Trello

-• Spreadsheet as CSV and Excel (xlsx) - includes card ID, name, description, list name, members, labels, due date, URL, address (map), attachments, all custom fields, checklists and advanced checklists (including due dates and assigned members), comments, activity logs, checklist items total, checklist items completed, votes, last activity date, list ID, board ID and board name.
+• Spreadsheet (CSV and XLSX) - includes card ID, name, description, list name, members, labels, due date, URL, address (map), attachments, all custom fields, checklists and advanced checklists (including due dates and assigned members), comments, activity logs, checklist items total, checklist items completed, votes, last activity date, list ID, board ID, and board name.

 A Trello board exported to an Excel spreadsheet